dcurrie/AdventOfCode/AoC_2019/2019_advent_notes.md

 Part 1 was kinda ugly but straightforward via brute force.
 That didn't work for part 2.
 Frankly, I was stumped, and after an hour or so, turned to reddit for a hint.
 I knew the growing number of zeros on the front of the "fft" calculation provided an optimization opportunity, but missed the two big observations: that the coefficients would all be 1 in the region of interest, and that therefore the calculation devolved into partial sums.
 Good explanation [here] (https://github.com/mebeim/aoc/blob/master/2019/README.md#day-16---flawed-frequency-transmission), which is what I used as a model for my implementation.
 Re: Nim...
 I stumbled a few minutes figuring out that HSlices can't run backwards, so `for i in 3..1` needs to be written as `for i in countdown(3,1)`.

+### Day 17: Set and Forget ###

+Part 1 was no problem using my `dgraph` library to find intersections.
+I noticed in the graph that there are two dead end nodes: the start, and what could only be the end.
+Then I had a couple failed attempts... the shortest path from start to end didn't cover all nodes, which should have been obvious.
+I left this approach in the code.
+Then I researched (NP-hard!) path covering and maximum path algorithms and despaired.
+Finally I tried a heuristic: go straight through intersections, if can't continue straight, go left if possible, otherwise go right.
+It worked!
+Having to segment that path programmatically seemed like too much work, so I did that using my text editor.
+The rest was easy once I remembered that I needed to reverse the input since my vm `pop`s the inputs off the input sequence.

 ---

 ## Stats